 - pepper to taste

-- Combine the ingredients, season and serve.
-In a large mixing bowl, combine the cooked wild rice with the toasted pine nuts, dried cranberries and green onions.
+- In a large mixing bowl, combine the cooked wild rice with the toasted pine nuts, dried cranberries and green onions.
 Mix and season to taste with salt and pepper.
 Serve hot, warm or at room temperature.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.